Does Car Insurance Cover Flood Damage?

 Your comprehensive deductible applies to flood damage claims.
 Before your insurer pays anything, you cover the deductible amount out of pocket.
 Most comprehensive deductibles range from $100 to $1,000, with $500 being the most common choice.

-To find your specific deductible, check your policy's declarations page.
-It lists your comprehensive deductible separately from your collision deductible.
-You can also call your insurer or log into your online account.
-Some drivers lower their comprehensive deductible to $250 if they live in a flood-prone area, which raises the premium slightly but reduces out-of-pocket exposure after a flood event.
+Your policy's declarations page lists your comprehensive deductible separately from your collision deductible.
+You can also call your insurer or log into your online account to confirm the figure.
+Drivers in flood-prone areas sometimes lower their comprehensive deductible to $250, which raises the premium slightly but reduces out-of-pocket costs after a flood claim.

 Is It Worth Filing a Flood Damage Claim?

-File a flood damage claim when repair costs exceed your deductible by a meaningful margin, and when you expect the rate increase (if any) to cost less than the payout over the next few years.
-If a flood caused $600 in damage and your deductible is $500, paying out of pocket saves you from a potential rate increase for a $100 net gain.
+File a flood damage claim when repair costs exceed your deductible by a meaningful margin, to justify it and when any rate increase is likely to cost less than the payout over the next few years.
+If a flood caused $600 in damage and your deductible is $500, paying out of pocket makes more sense than filing for a $100 net gain and risking a rate increase.

-Total losses are different.
-If flooding submerged your car and your insurer declares it a total loss, the payout equals your vehicle's actual cash value minus the deductible.
+Total losses follow different rules.
+If flooding submerges your car and your insurer declares it a total loss, the payout equals your vehicle's actual cash value minus the deductible.
 On a car worth $15,000 with a $500 deductible, you'd receive $14,500.
 That's always worth filing.
-Before submitting any flood claim, call your insurer and ask directly whether it will trigger a rate increase.
+Before submitting any flood claim, call your insurer and ask whether it triggers a rate increase.
 Some insurers treat weather-related claims as no-fault and don't surcharge.

 How to File a Flood Damage Car Insurance Claim